When Effort May Fail: Equilibria of Shared Effort with a Threshold: Conclusions and Future Work

 For arbitrarily many players, we find socially optimal pure equilibria in some cases and bound the efficiency from below.

 We obtain further results on the existence and efficiency of \NE{} for more than two players by simulating fictitious play.
-Still, the main contribution of the simulations resides in the presented methodology, generalising fictitious play and computing a best response.
+All Nash equilibria are invariant to multiplication of project coefficients and of budgets (Proposition~\ref{prop:inv_mult}).
+Therefore, simulation results obtained for normalized parameter values are representative of the general case.
+Actually, the main contribution of the simulations resides in the presented methodology, generalising fictitious play and computing a best response.
 To this end, we generalise fictitious play to infinite strategy spaces and describe some of the best responses of a player to the other players' strategies.
 First, we corroborate all the theoretical predictions for the simulated cases. \ifthenelse{\equal{\version}{AAMAS_02_2014}}{ For two players, an \NE{} is usually almost of the optimal efficiency. }{ } The most important factor for existence and efficiency of an equilibrium is the ratio of the largest to the second largest project function coefficients and of the largest to the second largest budgets.
 Therefore, to influence the projects and the players to some extent, one should influence the projects with the highest values and the players with the largest budgets.

 Some efficiency bounds persist in the mixed extension, where we show that an \NE{} always exists.

 Our main conceptual contribution is narrowing down a Nash equilibrium to a new solution concept, discovering that without suppression of whole budgets, Nash equilibria have no profitable cyclical deviations.
 That inspires thinking about other interactions and relevant solution concepts, which may coincide on important classes of games, motivating much future work.